ArnavDagar/Arduino-Summer-Camp/README.md

 Learn more about these basics in [this video](https://www.youtube.com/watch?v=bQS-vkHR7F8&)

-## 4. Basic Circuits with Arduino
+## 3. Basic Circuits with Arduino
-The following programs were used to teach the students the basics of working with the Arduino.
-Before we got started, we also discussed more about how the Arduino works and the parts of the Arduino such as the ATMega 328P Chip, Digital Headers, Analog Headerrs, Power Headers, USB Socket, Power Jack, the Printed Circuit Board (PCB) and more.
+We started with a discussion of how the Arduino works and the parts of the Arduino such as the ATMega 328P Chip, Digital Headers, Analog Headerrs, Power Headers, USB Socket, Power Jack, the Printed Circuit Board (PCB) and more.

+After installing the Arduino IDE, we looked at basic Arduino ciruits and small programs for sensors and actuators.

 I also provided an [Arduino Function Cheatsheet](https://docs.google.com/document/d/1QYzo4wBym-xJpfdnLt6h2N2m4J6qdlCz4fPCTWNhXuQ/edit?usp=sharing) to help the students out with programming.

 ### a).
 Blink
 The students created a program to blink the LED ON and OFF.
 The students learned about the following functions: